If you’ve ever watched a kung fu movie…

 Were you nodding while reading it?
 Did you resonate with my ideas of innovation, artistry, and mastery?

 Or were you shaking your head the whole time?
+Were you offended, like the guy who sent me the angry email?
 Do you prefer strict traditions that (supposedly) remain unchanged over time?
 Do you want to learn the “original” or “orthodox” style of qigong?

 If it’s the latter, then I’m probably not the teacher for you.
 I wish you the best of luck in your search.
 (And if you come full circle ten years from now, I promise to welcome you back with open arms!)